HitkoDev/NLP/dataset/stories/the_iron_lady.md

 ever broke the record till date.
 She stands out not only by actions but by her wise wisdom with words.
 She had the “it factor” and am till today searching for her replacement.
 This is the story of the “iron lady.”

-Liked This Book?
-For More FREE e-Books visit Freeditorial.com